Tuesday, January 10, 2017

 Known as Gold Coast by British colonizers we become aware of different tribes, Fante, Assante, Twi, etc. Eventually it become independent as Ghana As students in a European system (mine happened to be in Canada, but with only minor differences in other European tradition countries) we see a map of Africa with over 50 countries and assume they are homogenous entities.
 Our own tribal backgrounds have amalgamated and we forget the literally thousands of years of shaping what we have become.
 As the world becomes more globalized, tribalizing ebbs and flows and the shaping continues.

-Shades of colour is a role in both parallel stories.
+Shades of color is a role in both parallel stories.
 The British officer with his 2nd wife eventually is able to use his mulatto son in the slave trade.
 Others are not so fortunate.
 When we get to America it turns out mulatto slaves are slightly more privileged and as we move beyond the Civil War we learn some are white enough to try to pass.
 One character does succeed, but when whites see him in contact with darker people, turn against him.
 There is a fear of getting caught.
 Another character wants to be a singer, but is told she is too dark to be accepted in a particular Harlem club, implying that lighter skinned entertainment is accepted.
-I once read a science fiction book by Robert J. Sawyer, "Hominids" where apparently the Neanderthals have integrated to be be one universal colour, but find themselves amongst modern humans with distinct races.
+I once read a science fiction book by Robert J. Sawyer, "Hominids" where apparently the Neanderthals have integrated to be be one universal color, but find themselves amongst modern humans with distinct races.

 George Will, a noted conservative commentator is noted for saying any group that doesn't take responsibility for births shouldn't expect to succeed in life.
 Yaa doesn't shy away from this and has one of her characters participate, generating 3 children with different mothers.
 Immaturity and racial prejudice play a role.
 She points out drugs are part of the culture and can become a vicious circle with blacks being jailed disproportionately.